Bussard91/2021_AdlerMDS_MinimalDifference/README.md

 # AdlerMDS_MinimalDifference

-A RShiny web app for estimation of the Minimal Difference (MD) at a given cut-off.
+This is a RShiny web app for the estimation of the Minimal Difference (MD) at a given cut-off.

+The algorithms used were published in the following paper: https://link.springer.com/article/10.1007/s13300-019-00740-w

+Here is the link to the "ready-to-use" web app on shinyapp.io: https://adlermds.shinyapps.io/AdlerMDS_MinimalDifference/